 - 1 teaspoon salt more or less, to taste

 - ½ teaspoon black pepper more or less, to taste

 - ¼ teaspoon ground nutmeg

 - Place broccoli florets and carrots in a 6-quart Dutch oven (or large soup pot) and cover with water.
 Bring to a boil over high heat and boil for 3 minutes.
 Reduce heat as necessary to maintain a moderate boil.

 - Drain vegetables in a colander and set aside.

-- Bring to a boil over medium heat, stirring constantly.
+- Bring to a gentle boil over medium heat, while continuing to constantly stir.

 - Once a gentle boil is reached, slowly add cheese (a handful at a time) and stir constantly until cheese is melted.

 - Add broccoli, carrots, salt, pepper, nutmeg and bay leaf.
 Stir to combine.

 - Reduce heat to low and cover.
 Cook on low heat for 20 minutes, stirring occasionally.